-- previous individual learning plans and targets for the pupil; - records of regular reviews and their outcomes; - records of the child's health and medical history where appropriate; - National Curriculum attainment levels in literacy and numeracy; - education and other assessments, for example from an advisory specialist support teachers or educational psychologist; - views of the parents and pupil.
+- previous individual learning plans and targets for the pupil; - One Page profiles, detailing the level of support provided - · A provision map with linked costings - records of regular reviews and their outcomes; - records of the child's health and medical history where appropriate; - National Curriculum attainment levels in literacy and numeracy; - Education and other assessments, for example from an advisory specialist support teachers or educational psychologist; - · Views of the parents and pupil - A record of their attendance - Completed ABCC (Antecedent, Behaviour, Consequence, Communication) forms to evidence or track behaviours where appropriate

 The parents of any child who is referred for statutory assessment will be kept fully informed of the progress of the referral.
-Children with a statement of special educational needs will be reviewed each term in addition to the statutory annual review.
+Children with an educational health care plan (EHCP) will be reviewed each term in addition to the statutory annual review.
 When this coincides with transfer to the next secondary school, the Inclusion Manager of the receiving school will be invited to attend.
+A representative of the SEND team will be invited to all reviews for children in Year 5.